Strategies enable congregations to move past cultural differences

 You may freely reuse and distribute this article in its entirety for non-commercial purposes in any medium.
 Please include author attribution, photography credits, and a link to the original article.
 This work is licensed under a Creative Commons Attribution-NonCommercial-NoDeratives 4.0 International License.

-Categories: Church Transformation, Mission Support, Racial Ethnic Diversity, Worshiping Communities
+Categories: Church Transformation, Mission Support, Racial Justice, Worshiping Communities

 Tags: African American Intercultural Congregational Support, African Intercultural Ministries, Asian American Intercultural Congregational Support, Hispanic/Latino-a Intercultural Congregational Support, intercultural ministries, Korean Intercultural Congregational Support, Middle Eastern Intercultural Ministries, Mission Program Grants, Native American Intercultural Congregational Support, pcusa, Portuguese Language Congregational Support Office, presbyterian, racial ethnic & women's ministries, Racial Ethnic Leadership Development and Recruitment

-Ministries: Advocacy Committee for Racial Ethnic Concerns (ACREC), Advocacy Committee for Women’s Concerns, Native American Intercultural Congregational Support, Racial Ethnic & Women’s Ministries, Racial Ethnic Schools and Colleges, Racial Ethnic Leadership Development and Recruitment, Women’s Leadership Development and Young Women’s Ministries, Urban Ministry, Racial Ethnic Torch, Hispanic/Latino-a Intercultural Congregational Support, Racial and Intercultural Justice Ministries, African American Intercultural Congregational Support, , Asian Intercultural Congregational Support, Intercultural Ministries, Korean Intercultural Congregational Support, Middle Eastern Intercultural Ministries, , Mission Program Grants
+Ministries: Racial Equity Advocacy Committee (REAC), Advocacy Committee for Women and Gender Justice, Native American Intercultural Congregational Support, Racial Equity & Women’s Intercultural Ministries, Schools and Colleges Equipping Communities of Color, Leadership Development for Leaders of Color, Women’s Leadership Development and Young Women’s Ministries, Urban Ministry, Racial Equity Torch, Hispanic/Latino-a Intercultural Congregational Support, Gender, Racial and Intercultural Justice, African American Intercultural Congregational Support, , Asian Intercultural Congregational Support, Intercultural Ministries and Support for Congregations of Color, Korean Intercultural Congregational Support, Middle Eastern Intercultural Ministries, , Mission Program Grants